WWF Raw (2002 video game): Gameplay

 The game offers the players a wrestling experience with various matches like singles match, tag team match, triple threat, fatal four-way, battle royal and handicap matches.
 The players can also play various tournaments such as King of the Ring and several title tournaments.
 They can create their own character as well as their attire, move set and entrance.
 The game has a weak/strong grapple system and there are two types of grapples: one which is done with normal opponents and other with groggy opponents.
 The normal grapples do little harm when compared to grapples done when the opponent is stunned.
 There is a voltage meter which shows the momentum of the wrestlers.
 Special move, high flying attacks and taunting boost momentum while repeated attacks cost loss in momentum.
 Finishers can only be applied when the opponent is stunned and the voltage meter is flashing.
 Excessive use of finisher also cause loss in momentum.

 Development

 During development, the game was originally called WWF Raw is War, but the title was changed after the WWF shortened the television show's title in October 2001 due to the end of Monday Night War.
 In Japan, a limited edition was released with a shirt and a figure of The Undertaker or "Hollywood" Hulk Hogan (who does not appear in the game).

+Release

+The game was released in North America on February 11, 2002, and in Europe on September 27, 2002.
+The packaging of the latter renamed the title to WWE Raw, although the game retained all WWF branding.

+The game was published in Japan by Kadokawa Shoten in October 2002, and released in a standard edition containing just the game, and a limited edition containing a The Rock T-shirt and one of four action figures from the Jakks Pacific range.